ferran98campos/Good_Morning/README.md

 # Attempt for the throwing stone mechanic

-The whole project is in the "Shooting mechanic trial" folder.
+The attempt is here: https://github.com/KarlFran66/Throwing-Stone.git.

 Gameobject Rock has the component of Rigidbody 2D so that it can be picked up and thrown away.
 It has a Rock Instruction component with the script realizing the function that when the player walks nearby the rock, there will be a pop-up instruction saying "Press E to pick up the rock".